 The Kalash worship the many gods of Kafiristan like Balomain, the heroic demi-god of the Kalash whom the Choimus Festival celebrates.
-Balomain’s spirit is said to pass through the valley counting the people of the Kalash and collecting their prayers returning them to Tsiam, the mythical land of the Kalash.
+Balomain’s spirit is said to pass through the valley counting the people of the Kalash Valley and collecting their prayers returning them to Tsiam, the mythical land of the Kalash.

 What Happens at the Choimus Festival?

-Much dancing in giant circles around bonfires and chanting in mesmerising repetitions – with just a drum beat accompanying the voices.
-The girls wear intricate costumes with dresses made of cowery shells, coins and beads with intricate hair braiding and headwear.
+Much dancing in giant circles around bonfires and chanting in mesmerizing repetitions – with just a drum beat accompanying the voices.
+The girls wear intricate costumes with dresses made of cowery shells, coins and beads with intricate hair braiding and head wear.
 The heavy headdress weighing several pounds is presented to the girl by her uncle.
 Other jewellery includes necklaces made from apricot kernels, a traditional gift during Choimus.
 Women often paint their faces with ink (replacing earlier customs of facial tattooing).
 Single woman are expected to find themselves a husband during these festivals.

 Just before the main festival, seasonal foods are offered to the ancestral spirits and a kotik, light for the ancestors, is lit.
 After this ritual the food, considered impure, is offered to the elderly women to be eaten.